 Personalization in ecommerce is often misunderstood as a marketing problem.
 It is really a data problem.
 Most stores have the behavioral data needed to personalize – browse history, purchase patterns, cart abandonment signals – but lack the infrastructure to act on it in real time.

-McKinsey’s retail personalization research puts revenue lifts at 10–20% for brands that move beyond batch-email segmentation into real-time behavioral adaptation.
+Large retailers regularly describe meaningful upside when they move beyond batch-email segmentation into more responsive behavioral adaptation, but the magnitude depends heavily on traffic, data quality, and merchandising discipline.
 The mechanism is not magic – it is reducing friction between customer intent and the right offer at the right moment.

 AI personalization platforms (Dynamic Yield, Ninetailed, Insider) ingest behavioral data and adapt homepage layouts, email content, and on-site promotions based on predicted intent.
 The catch: personalization systems are only as good as the data they have.
 Stores with fragmented data – separate email platform, Shopify, paid media – need data unification before personalization can work.
 This is often where off-the-shelf tools hit their limits.

-Case Study: Support Automation for a DTC Apparel Brand
+Illustrative Example: Support Automation for a Growing DTC Brand

 Where Ecommerce AI Projects Usually Fail